Brett Baty

-Amateur career
+Early life

 Baty attended Lake Travis High School in Austin, Texas, where he played basketball, baseball, and football.
-As a senior, he hit .615 with 19 home runs and 50 RBIs.
+One of Baty's football teammates was Garrett Wilson.
+As a senior, he batted .615 with 19 home runs and 50 runs batted in (RBIs).
 He was named the Gatorade Texas Baseball Player of the Year.
 He committed to play college baseball at the University of Texas.

 Professional career

+Minor leagues

-Baty was selected by the New York Mets in the first round (12th overall) of the 2019 Major League Baseball draft.
-He signed for $3.9 million and was assigned to the Gulf Coast League Mets.
+The New York Mets selected Baty in the first round, with the 12th overall selection, of the 2019 Major League Baseball draft.
+He received a $3.9 million signing bonus from the Mets and was assigned to the Gulf Coast League Mets.
 After five games, he was promoted to the Kingsport Mets before being promoted to the Brooklyn Cyclones.
-Over 51 games between the three teams, he batted .234/.368/.452 with seven home runs and 33 RBIs.
+Over 51 games between the three teams, he batted .234/.368/.452 with 7 home runs and 33 RBIs.
+Baty did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Baty returned to Brooklyn to begin 2021.
+Baty returned to Brooklyn to begin the 2021 season.
 In June, Baty was selected to play in the All-Star Futures Game.
 Following the game, he was promoted to the Binghamton Rumble Ponies.
 Over 91 games between the two teams, he slashed .292/.382/.473 with 12 home runs, 56 RBIs, and 22 doubles.
 Baty began the 2022 season with Binghamton, and was promoted to the Syracuse Mets in August.